Cannovia CBD - Better Wellness, Naturally

 CBG is also more stimulating than other cannabinoids.
 CBD, on the other hand, becomes sedating enough at high doses that many people use it as a sleep aid.

-The complimentary benefits of these cannabinoids make it the perfect health couple to improve your day!
+The complementary health benefits of each of these cannabinoids make it the perfect health couple to improve your day!

 While more research is needed to determine the full extent of their benefits, CBD and CBG are both promising compounds with a wide range of potential applications.